This post may contain affiliate links. Read the full disclosure

 You can easily enjoy a day at King’s Park exploring the gardens, sharing a picnic or BBQ or dining at the cafe.

-There are plenty of things to do in Fremantle with kids, whether you’re looking for a relaxed morning out or something more adventurous.
+There are plenty of things to do with kids in Fremantle, whether you’re looking for a relaxed morning out or something more adventurous.
 Fremantle is a vibrant city that is perfect for families, making it a must-visit from Perth no matter the time of year!

 Plan Your Fremantle Visit